cmitsakopoulos/Paris-Saclay_Notes/Genome_Sequencing/4thOctober.md

-## Sequencing for complex genetic diseases
+## Mendelian Disease and Rare Variance

 SNVs are paramount in genotyping genetic variants, grouping afflicted populations in GWAS and for understanding mutational mechanisms.